-Under the No-Action Alternative, Kirtland AFB would take no action, and the GT facility would not be constructed.
-The SATCOM supported by the GT facility would not be realized, and the necessary ground coverage for these communications would not exist within the New Mexico region.
-The SATCOM Program Office would select the next highest-ranking site from the candidate sites to construct the GT facility, and any potential impacts would be realized at that location.
+Under the No-Action Alternative, the construction and operation of a SATCOM GT facility would not occur at Kirtland AFB.
+SATCOM would select the next highest-ranking site from the candidate sites to construct the GT facility, and any potential impacts would be realized at that location.
+The No-Action Alternative would not meet the purpose and need for the Proposed Action.